cyverse-gis/suas-metadata/Calliope/README.md

 ## Installation

-There are two different ways to run Calliope, either by building it from source using the contenst of this Git repo, or running a pre-built `jar` file, located in the `/Calliope/prebuild` directory.
+There are two different ways to run Calliope, either by building it from source using the contents of this Git repo, or running a pre-built `jar` file, located in the `/Calliope/prebuild` directory.

 Running a pre-built `jar` file is the easiest option, but building from source allows for additional customization and tweaking.

 Both options are described below.

+### Prebuilt

 #### Dependencies